 Most people are already stressed out about the thought of having to go through a divorce.
 Hiring attorneys, learning to live life without a spouse, and making sure the children are alright.
 Due to this, one of the most frequently asked questions is how quickly can they be divorced?

 The answer to that is not as simple; every divorce case is unique because not everyone has the same amount of drama, assets, children, whatever it may be, etc. How long it will take for you to be divorced depends on both you and your spouse.

 To begin with, the Texas Family Code Section 6.702 states that any “court may not grant a divorce before the 60th day after the divorce was filed.”
 This means that no divorce can be granted in less than 60 days.
 This is often referred to as the 60-day “waiting period.”

 The question is now; When do the 60 days begin?
 The 60-day tolling period begins the day a person files for divorce.
 This means that the earliest a person can be divorce is on day 61.

 Purpose of a Waiting Period

-Most people ask why the need to wait, because some are ready to put the past behind them.
-However, the main purpose of this waiting, or “cooling off” period was enacted by the Texas Legislature themselves to give the parties time to reconsider.
-After all this is a major even in people’s lives that they may just into based off temporary emotions.
+Most people ask why they need to wait because some are ready to put the past behind them.
+However, the primary purpose of this waiting, or “cooling off” period, was enacted by the Texas Legislature themselves to give the parties time to reconsider.
+After all, this is a significant event in people’s lives that they may just into based on temporary emotions.

-You will be very surprised in the many of divorce cases that end in a nonsuit, which means that the parties want to drop the lawsuit altogether and end up staying together.
-This does not mean that in the future they will not be able to file for a divorce again if they so choose.
+You will be shocked by the many divorce cases that end in a nonsuit, which means that the parties want to drop the lawsuit altogether and end up staying together.
+This does not mean that they will not be able to file for divorce again in the future if they so choose.

 Divorces Before 60 Days